ebegoli/SynthNotes/README.md

 ## Implementation

-Patient model - age, gender, demographics, status at home, living conditions.

-Patient Model - set of variables representing the patient history, and the mental health characteristics/symptoms of the patient
+Patient model - age, gender, demographics, status at home, living conditions, set of variables representing the patient history, and the mental health characteristics/symptoms of the patient, and the variability associated with the age, gender, general demographics.

-Narrator Model - set of variables representing the writing style (grammar, thoroughness, use of abbreviations) and experience of the author
+Narrator Model - set of variables representing the writing style (grammar, thoroughness, use of abbreviations) and experience of the author.

 ### Algorithm